 "Mercury", MBS, "we", "our", Carrier and "us" refer to MERCURY BUSINESS SERVICES, INC. , and their respective employees, agents, successors, assigns, divisions, affiliates and any subcontractors hired by Mercury.

-"Customer" means the person, firm or company on whose behalf Mercury has been hired to perform services, as well as the customers agents and/or representatives and any principal on whose behalf it is acting, or has an interest in the goods being shipped.
-It is the responsibility of the Customer to provide notice and copy(s) of these terms and conditions of service to all such agents or representatives; also referred to as the Billed to Party.
+"Customer" means the person, firm or company on whose behalf Mercury has been hired to perform services, as well as the customers agents and/or representatives and any principal on whose behalf it is acting or has an interest in the goods in connection with which Mercury has been hired to perform any service, in any of its service capacities.
+It is the responsibility of the Customer to provide notice and copy(s) of these terms and conditions of service to all such agents or representatives.

 "Shipper" or "consignor" means the person tendering goods to Mercury for transport or storage and/or the person for whose account goods are being transported or stored, and any and all agents and/or representatives of the Shipper, including, but not limited to, secured parties, warehousemen, buyers and/or sellers, shippers agents, including, without limitation, freight forwarders, customs brokers or property brokers insurers and underwriters, break-bulk agents, and consignees.

 "Consignee" or "receiver" means the person named as the "consignee" on any shippers instructions, receipt, truck tag, waybill, bill of lading or other document, the owner of the Goods, and all other persons lawfully entitled to possession of the Goods upon delivery.